...

 4. I am taking classes and have a prescription for Adderall I did not think it would a big deal that I took more than was prescribed.

-5. It was Saturday night and I had a few too many beers and on top of that and I made the stupid decision to drive home and got a driving while impaired charge.
+5. It was Saturday night and I had a few too many beers.
+I made the stupid decision to drive home and got a driving while impaired charge.

 Where to go from here?
 Depending on which side of the case I am on my client generally either wants: